sandeshkharat87/Assignment-elonsol/README.md

 3. Train YOLOv8 model for bangle defect Detection
 4. if bangle is defected then rectagnle is created on the image
 5. Used SORT (Object Tracking Techniuqe) to keep track of defect
 6. To used this model for "Video Analysis" , I made a custom video to so model could detect on video

+##### Download Object detection model from this link [https://drive.google.com/file/d/1YuzogmTjgnKudR2JvqQ6yvBPXpI81BAB/view?usp=sharing]
 ![BangleDefect](https://github.com/sandeshkharat87/Assignment-elonsol/assets/47347413/ff5fc2a4-726a-433f-b867-6e159afb7c38)

 ![Red-Flag](https://github.com/sandeshkharat87/Assignment-elonsol/assets/47347413/1040da59-2a2c-4835-866b-cc85db8cd6c0)